-Heading for the Dingle and nice walk with a friend.
+Heading for the Dingle Boardwalk and a nice walk with a friend.
 At last, it looks like Summer has arrived and it's been a glorious day here on Anglesey.

 Llangefni town centre was much quieter this afternoon.
 Market this morning and everybody out and about to do their shopping or just stopping on the corner to jangle.

 Maybe a cup of tea later in the Mona House Café opposite the clock, which seems to be very popular with cyclists and locals.
 Best place for double egg and chips.

 Above, and on the left, is it a giant alien spider or a tree bent over and reflected in the old stone weir near the St Cyngar Church and old Llangefni Railway Station.